sveltia/sveltia-cms/README.md

 We are trying to make Sveltia CMS compatible with Netlify/Decap CMS where possible, so that more users can seamlessly switch to our modern, powerful, high performance alternative.
 However, some features will be omitted due to deprecations and other factors.

+### Features not to be implemented

+- **The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported** for performance reasons.
+We may implement a high-performance Git Gateway alternative in the future.
+We may also support the other services if/when their APIs improve to allow the CMS to fetch multiple files at once.
+- **The Netlify Identity Widget will not be supported**, as it’s not useful without Git Gateway.
+We may be able to support it in the future if/when a Git Gateway alternative is created.
+- The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
+Use the client-side PKCE authorization instead.
+- The deprecated Netlify Large Media service will not be supported.
+Consider other storage providers.
+- The deprecated Date widget will not be supported, as it has already been removed from Decap CMS 3.0.
+Use the DateTime widget instead.
+- Remark plugins will not be supported, as they are not compatible with our Lexical-based rich text editor.
+- [Undocumented methods](https://github.com/sveltia/sveltia-cms/blob/c69446da7bb0bab7405be741c0f92850c5dddfa8/src/main.js#L14-L37) exposed on the `window.CMS` object will not be implemented.
+This includes custom backends and custom media libraries, if any.

 ### Current limitations

 These limitations are expected to be resolved before or shortly after GA: